High-Grk/High-Grk/README.md

-- 👋 Hi, I’m @High-Grk
+- 👋 Hi, I’m @High-Grk.
-- 👀 I’m interested in ...
+- 👀 I’m interested in DevOps practices and software development.
-- 🌱 I’m currently learning Javascript and Angular.
+- 🌱 I’m currently learning Javascript and Angular JS.
+I also want to learn frameworks like Apache Kafka and Java Spring framework as backend development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 High-Grk/High-Grk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.